 Indian navy searches for 78 missing from barge sunk by storm

-NEW DELHI (AP) — Indian navy ships and helicopters are searching in extreme weather and rough seas for 78 people still missing from a barge that sank off Mumbai as a deadly cyclone blew ashore this week.
-A navy commander said 183 people were rescued within 24 hours by the three ships and helicopters engaged in the operation.
-A survivor told a New Delhi news channel that he jumped into the sea with his life jacket and was later picked up by the navy.
-The barge was working for India’s largest crude oil and natural gas company carrying personnel deployed for offshore drilling.
-Meanwhile, authorities in Nepal have asked mountaineers to descend from high altitudes because the storm system may cause severe weather.
+NEW DELHI (AP) — Indian navy ships and helicopters are searching in rough weather and seas for 78 people still missing from a barge that sank off Mumbai as a deadly cyclone blew ashore this week.
+A navy commander says 183 people were rescued within 24 hours by three ships and helicopters engaged in the operation.
+A survivor says he jumped into the sea with his life jacket and was later picked up by the navy.
+The barge was working for India’s largest crude oil and natural gas company and was carrying personnel deployed for offshore drilling.
+Meanwhile, authorities in Nepal asked mountaineers to descend from high altitudes because the storm may cause severe weather.